faraway1nspace/fibonacci_ml/readme.md

 # Fibonacci ML: Automatic Fib Extensions/Retracements for Machine Learning

-This repository contains code for automatically finding fibonacci-retracements in a price timeseries, and converting them _into features for statistical analysis_ (i.e., feature engineering).
+This repository contains code for automatically finding fibonacci-retracements in a price timeseries, and converting them _into features for statistical analysis_ (i.e., feature engineering), like "the percentage that a spot-price is between two fib-levels" (`fib-box`) to know whether the spot price is closer to a fib-level below or a fib-level above.
+See below for all features.

-The project attempts to remove the subjectiveness of drawing fibonacci retracements, and then, having a drawdown + fib-retracement, a means to convert the fib-levels into a workable timeseries that can be ingested for time-series analyses of price.
+The project attempts to:
+- remove the subjectiveness of drawing fibonacci retracements.
+- convert fib-retracement & extensions (both short-term and long-term) into a time-series of features that can be easily loaded into a machine-learning model (e.g, to model prices according to fib-features).

 - Inputs:
 -- pandas dataframe of OHLC prices